totadavid95/PhpComposerInstaller/README.md

 - This will make the `composer.bat` call PHP to run Composer (which is a PHP archive) forwarding the parameters as well (hence %).

 ### Adding the installation to the Path environment variable
 At this point the installation is almost done, but currently you can only call PHP and Composer by knowing their absolute path.
-Typing just `php` or `composer` to the command line will give an error since these commands to not exist.

-To make `php` and `composer` simply executable from any open command line, we need to add the two folders created inside `%localappdata/Programs` to the Path environment variable.
+To make `php` and `composer` simply callable from any open command line, we need to add the **two folders** created inside `%localappdata/Programs` to the Path environment variable.

 This is most easily done by typing "Edit environment variables for your account" into the Search bar.
 Alternatively you can press Win+R and execute `rundll32 sysdm.cpl,EditEnvironmentVariables`.

 It is important to note that you only need to work in the upper part of the dialog, since those are the environment variable of the __current user__, and you are not able to modify the systemwide properies on the lab machines anyway.

-**You'll need to exit the previously opened command prompt for the changes to take effect.** The freshly opened command lines will use the modified Path value so you'll be able to use this commands after you've done the setup.
+**You'll need to close any previously opened command prompts for the changes to take effect.**

 ## Testing the installed tools
-After successfully completing the operations described above, the `php` and `composer` commands should become available in the command line (you will need to re-open the previously opened ones), and you can try them like this:
-`php -v` and `composer -V`

-In both cases you should be able to see the version number of the installed product, and the PHP version command should also display some version information about Xdebug.
+You can test whether your installations were successful by executing `php -v` and `composer -V`.
+In both cases you should be able to see the version number of the installed product, and the PHP version command should also display some information about Xdebug.

 You may get some more details about your PHP installation by copying the following code into a PHP file (e.g *text.php*):
 ```php